star-inc/selenite/README.md

 # Selenite

-The simple and portable opensource assistant.
+The opensource, simple and portable assistant.